 BASILDON and Thurrock hospital has missed their target for the number of people set to be seen within four hours at A and E.

-220 people had to wait more than four hours to be seen.
-Down by 36.
+Last week, 220 people had to wait more than four hours to be seen.

 However, as the crisis is A and E care continues, the statistic has to be compared with other hospitals in the area, that are really struggling to cope.

 Southend hospital has announced it is temporarily cancelling non-urgent operations and remains on ‘black alert’.

 Princess Alexandra in Harlow closed its A and E to "life-threatening" patients only for a number of days.

 Darenth Valley: 81%